 Need help figuring out what these consistencies should be?
 Keep reading.

-Let’s take a look at the topic of life sciences.
-In the study of science, everything has a set process.
-A set of controlled variables that yield reproducible and consistent results every single time you perform said processes.
+In the study of science, everything has a set process; a set of controlled variables that yield reproducible and consistent results every single time you perform them.

 Be a scientist

 A scientist would never just change a process willy-nilly because they “feel like it.”
 There has to be evidence to suggest that a change is warranted and will yield better outcomes as a result.
 The experiment involves a detailed hypothesis and tightly controlled variables that produce measurable results.

 As a leader, you should adopt this scientific approach to your business dealings.
 Create standardized processes that can be easily replicated each day, week, month, project, etc., so that you are guaranteed the same great results time after time.